PKosha/RestSample/README.md

 # RestSample
-A sample Rest Java project
+A sample Rest Java project for testing